RommelTJ/SoftwareDesignerMindset/01_MasteringTheTools/02_TypesAndTypeHints/00_TypesAndTypeHints.md

 # Types and Type Hints

-* You can add type hints to function in python, but the compiler won't stop you.
-They are ignored by the interpreter.
-  * These are also ignored by the interpreter.
 * Python functions are Callable.
 Also ignored by the interpreter.
 * Without types and type hints, you don't know what is being called except by reading docs or implementation.
 * Use types to clarify what you want.